Interplay among entanglement, measurement incompatibility, and nonlocality: Exploration of the relation among entanglement, measurement incompatibility, and Bell nonlocality within a finite-dimensional system

 Besides entanglement, another key ingredient behind nonlocality is measurement incompatibility.
-Both entanglement and measurement compatibility can be regarded as quantum resources to unveil non-classical physical phenomena.
-Hence a natural intuition is that for a given Bell value, there is a trade-off relation between entanglement and measurement incompatibility, where more incompatible measurement may compensate an underlying system with less entanglement and vice versa.
+Both entanglement and measurement incompatibility can be regarded as quantum resources to unveil non-classical physical phenomena; hence a natural intuition is that for a given Bell value, there is a trade-off relation between entanglement and measurement incompatibility, where more incompatible measurement may compensate an underlying system with less entanglement and \emph{vice versa}.
 However, as we have discussed for the notion of optimal measurements, the observables that yield the largest Bell value for a quantum state may not correspond to the maximally incompatible ones.
 Particularly, as shown in Theorem~\ref{thm:concurrence_est}, for the case of the least amount of entanglement for a nonlocal behavior, the observables are generally not maximally incompatible.
 In this section, we make a detailed investigation into the relation between entanglement and measurement incompatibility under a given Bell nonlocal behavior.

-To simplify the discussion, we restrict our analysis with the following assumptions: (1) the underlying system is a pair of qubits, and (2) the measurement operators are qubit observables.
-Note that in the fully device-independent scenario without any \emph{a priori} assumption, the measurement result is a mixture of basic scenarios in this form, which can be shown by Jordan's lemma.
-In a sense, the situation we look at represents a typical setting for the question.
-To characterize a nonlocal behavior, we use the value of a particular $\alpha$-CHSH Bell expression.
+To simplify the discussion and manifest the main factors in the interplay, we restrict our analysis with the following assumptions: (1) the underlying system is a pair of qubits, and (2) the measurement operators are qubit observables.
+Note this setting is consistent with the DI estimation.
+Namely, this is the subsystem after applying Naimark’s dilation theorem and Jordan’s lemma.
+Moreover, when considering projective measurements, the quantification of measurement incompatibility becomes straightforward.

 We quantify the least amount of entanglement that is necessary for a given Bell value,